Issuu Exhibition Catalogue (Free)

 Parafin produce a digital catalogue for each exhibition available to view and download on Issuu.

 London W1C 2AL

 +44 (0) 20 7495 1969 firstname.lastname@example.org

-Parafin presents its second exhibition with the British painter Justin Mortimer, widely regarded as one of the leading figurative painters working today and an emblematic figure for a younger generation of artists.
-Mortimer is an artist who has consistently pursued a particular vision and way of working independently of the vagaries of fashion.
+Parafin is pleased to announce an exhibition of new work by Justin Mortimer, his third with the gallery.
+Mortimer is widely regarded as one of the leading painters working today and is an emblematic figure for a younger generation of artists.

 Mortimer’s new work builds upon the ‘Hoax’ series exhibited at the Armory Show, New York, in 2018.
 In the ‘Hoax’ series Mortimer subverted and reimagined the genres of still life and flower painting, creating fragmented depictions of dead and dying flowers juxtaposed with fluidly abstract backgrounds (originally derived from the chromatic striations of cracked plasma screens).
 The series was both a meditation on mortality – a contemporary form of vanitas – but also addressed the dialectic relationship between abstraction and realism in painting.
 In his new works Mortimer continues to investigate the still life theme but with two crucial new developments.
 These new paintings are vastly enlarged and for the first time combine spray painting with Mortimer’s characteristic brushwork.